vega/vega-lite/site/docs/spec.md

 }
 ```

 The style of a single view visualization can be customized by specifying the `view` property of the `config` object.
-The view config support all [view background properties](#view-background).
+The view config support all [view background properties](#view-background) except `"style"`.

 In addition, the `width` and `height` properties of the `view` configuration determine the width of a single view with a continuous x-scale and the height of a single view with a continuous y-scale respectively.